-Before Nintendo Switch Online debuted, everyone could play their Switch games online without cost.
-It was a glorious time, but now that ability is locked behind the paywall of Nintendo Switch Online, so you'll either need to pony up for the individual service at $4 per month or $20 per year, or join a Family membership at $40 per year for up to eight people for more savings.
+Before Nintendo Switch Online debuted, everyone could play their Switch games online for free.
+Now that ability is locked behind the paywall of Nintendo Switch Online, so you'll either need to pony up for the individual service at $4 per month or $20 per year, or join a Family Membership at $40 per year for up to eight people for more savings.

-Along with that, Nintendo Switch Online grants you the ability to use the voice chat with certain games in the Nintendo Switch Online mobile app.
+Nintendo Switch Online also grants you the ability to use voice chat with certain games in the Nintendo Switch Online mobile app.
 However, we found that this is an overall poor implementation of voice chat by Nintendo, and you're better off using something like Discord or Skype when gaming with your Switch friends.

 Either way, there are currently only a few games that support voice chat through the Nintendo Switch Online app: